tbroadley/spellchecker-cli/README.md

 ### Personal dictionaries

 Each line in a personal dictionary is treated as a regular expression.
-You could use this feature to ignore spelling mistakes with a common form but too many possible instances to be included in a personal dictionary.
+You could use this feature to ignore words with a common form but too many possible instances to be included in a personal dictionary.
 For instance, you could use the regular expression `[0-9a-f]{7}` to match Git short SHAs.

 These regular expressions are case-sensitive.
 If you want to ignore both the capitalized and uncapitalized version of a word, you should include both versions in the dictionary.